All Products

 Important

-Automatic selection of a search index
+Automatic selection

 Important

-If you specify that the query results must be in strong consistency mode or the query performance cannot be improved by compromising the accuracy of aggregate operations when you create a mapping table for the data table whose data you want to query, Tablestore does not automatically select a search index for data query.
+• If you specify that the query results must be in strong consistency mode or the query performance cannot be improved by compromising the accuracy of aggregate operations when you create a mapping table for the data table whose data you want to query, Tablestore does not automatically select the search index for data query.

 If SQL statements that combine GROUP BY clauses and aggregate functions match the aggregation capability of the Search API operation of a search index, Tablestore also identifies operators and pushes the operators down to the search index.
 For more information about operator pushdown, see Computing pushdown.